iontodirel/libmodem/README.md

 - Cross platform support with native Windows, Linux, and macOS builds

 ### Goals
-- Modular, library first design for experimenting with AFSK and FSK modulation and demodulation and for building and evaluating new demodulators
+- Modular library first design for experimenting with AFSK and FSK modulation and demodulation and for building and evaluating new demodulators
+- Clarity and simplicity even at the cost of some code duplication
 - Core building blocks for a complete software modem, including AX.25 and FX.25 bitstream encode and decode
 - Full testability with test suite with 50 plus tests, including FFT based frequency checks and Direwolf and WA8LMF test vector based validation
+- Complete end to end reference modem implementation with support for 300, 1200, 2400, and 9600 bps operation and AX.25 plus FX.25 framing
+- State of the art demulator for 1200 bps AFSK based on the WA8LMF TNC Test CD benchmark